maxmousee/simple-password-generator/README.md

-# simple-password-generator
-Simple Python Password Generator
+## Simple Python Password Generator

 Works with Python 2.x and 3.x